Mirantis/virtlet/README.md

 CNI_PLUGIN=flannel ./demo.sh
 ```

+The demo script will check for KVM support on the host and will make Virtlet use KVM if it's available on Docker host.
+If KVM is not available, plain QEMU will be used.

 The demo is based on [kubeadm-dind-cluster](https://github.com/Mirantis/kubeadm-dind-cluster) project. **Docker btrfs storage driver is currently unsupported.** Please refer to `kubeadm-dind-cluster` documentation for more info.

 ## Need any help with Virtlet?